 Designing with Autodesk Fusion 360

-I'm just addicted to Fusion 360.
-Its an amazing CAD tool, and not at all difficult to learn.
+I'm just so impressed with Fusion 360.
+It's an amazing CAD tool, and not at all difficult to learn.
 A few hours watching Youtube tutorials and I soon picked it up.
-But its not just designing the part, its thinking through the what if's, how will something you design perform?
+But its not just designing the parts, its thinking through the what if's, how will something you design perform?
+Will it fit?
 What material is best?
 How much will it weigh and does it weigh less that what it's replacing?
 Will it actually work?
-Whats the cost to manufacture, and can that be reduced by reducing the complexity?
+Whats the cost to manufacture, can it be manufactured, and can that cost be reduced by reducing the complexity?

 Fusion 360 plugins